ghifiardi/cyber_defense_world_model/DASHBOARD_README.md

 ### Dashboard won't start
 - Ensure Streamlit is installed: `pip install streamlit`
 - Check Python version (3.8+)
+- **Port already in use**: Try a different port: `streamlit run dashboard.py --server.port 8503`
+- Check if another Streamlit instance is running: `lsof -i :8502` (or your port)

 ### Models won't initialize
 - Ensure all dependencies are installed